gpappsoft/privacyidea-helm/README.md

 - PrivacyIDEA application
 - MariaDB database
 - Redis cache
+- Radius with privacyIDEA plugin (optional - default is disabled)

 #### **3. Verify the Deployment**
 Check if the pods are running: